Chhapra–Nautanwa Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15105 Chhapra Junction–Nautanwa Intercity Express covers the distance of 180 km in 4 hours 05 mins (44 km/hr) & in 4 hours 20 mins as the 15106 Gorakhpur Junction–Chhapra Junction Intercity Express (41 km/hr).
+The 15105 Chhapra Junction–Nautanwa Intercity Express covers the distance of 180 km in 4 hours 05 mins (44 km/h) and in 4 hours 20 mins as the 15106 Gorakhpur Junction–Chhapra Junction Intercity Express (41 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't include an Express surcharge.

 Routing

 The 15105 / 06 Chhapra Junction–Nautanwa Intercity Express runs from Chhapra Junction via Siwan Junction, Deoria Sadar, Gorakhpur Junction to Nautanwa.

 Traction

 As the route is electrified, a Gonda Junction based WDM-3A diesel locomotive pulls the train to its destination.